kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_578UVIII_Plus.md

 ## Cross-band repeat
 Although the 578 will capture and repeat a digital signal using two analog channels, it will not be usable, even at the correct bandwidth.
 You can however repeat DMR into analog voice or analog voice into DMR by setting each channel to the appropriate type.
 You cannot use the A+D or D+A channel types in repeater mode.

+## External Speaker

+The 578 has two 3.5mm jacks for audio out.
+I've heard it said that one of the jacks passes audio through to the speaker AND continues using the internal speaker, and that the other jack uses ONLY the external speaker.
+In my testing, it appears that both jacks have the same use.
+However, this could be due to the use of the BT01 speaker mic.
+Also in my testing, both jacks output both the A and B channels, regardless of which one was the primary channel.

 Notes:
 - Repeater mode persists through restarts.